vjekob/fwi3/README.md

 * `demo-02`: More functionality results in more tightly-bound tests - and this time it's even worse!
 * `demo-04`: Introduces the concept of test doubles
 * `demo-08`: Puts three kinds of test doubles to use in testability: stubs, mocks, fakes

+This repository also closely follows the repository at https://github.com/vjekob/fwi2.
+Each branch in this repository contains unit tests for the branch of the same name in that other repository.